Aren’t IR35 blanket bans like this illegal?

 Many contractors don’t want the worry of an HMRC investigation hanging over them, so they’re changing clients to mitigate the risk.
 This is leading industry commentators to describe the coming months as “a big game of musical chairs”.
 We think the impact on clients of this turnover alone will quickly outweigh the costs of getting IR35 correct in the first place.

-If you are thinking of changing clients then remember that off-payroll legislation looks at when you were PAID, not just when you worked.
-If you are considering changing clients, ensure all work is completed, invoiced AND paid by April 5th.
+If you are thinking of changing clients then off-payroll legislation looks at when you worked.
+If you are considering changing clients, ensure all work is completed by April 5th.

 What rate do I need to net the same as my PSC?